About Romain Kuzniak

 There are a lot of different worlds: startups, public institutions, and big corporations.
 The last two fail to understand unconventional profiles, but I am confident this will evolve.
 It will take some time, as inertia is strong, but it will evolve.

-Stimulating innovation and improvement at 600 people
+Stimulating innovation at scale

 As we grew, we faced many challenges.
 Among them, innovation and improvements for example.